blueneogeo/xtend-async/README.md

 ### Using Stream.next

-In order to tell a stream that you want to control it, you can use a different forEach version:
+In order to tell a stream that you want to control it, you can use a different handler version:

-	(1..10000).stream.each [ it, stream |
+	(1..10000).stream.onEach [ it, subscription |
-		emailUser.then [ stream.next ]
+		emailUser.then [ subscription.next ]
 	]

 Here, only a single user will be emailed at the same time.
 This is because the two-parameter version of forEach does not automatically start streaming everything.
 Instead, it passes you the stream as well, and only passes you the first entry from the stream.
 It then stops, until you call stream.next.